 - (1) In (BC, CK), there should be less seeking than in (BC, NCK) and (S, CK) for both types. - (2) This reduction in seeking should be greater for high-ability types than for low-ability types.
-The appendix gives a natural assumption on the comparison of information values across ability types ensuring this holds.31 - 4.3.3.
-The difference between the long and short treatments.
-We now turn to the comparison of long and short pamphlets.
-Whether signalling concerns will be activated depends, per the previous subsection, on the extent to which the instrumental payoffs to engaging differ between high- and low-ability types.
-That is, does the probability that $\Delta^{(I_D,I_S)} \geq f_t$ differ significantly between H and L types?
+The appendix gives a natural assumption on the comparison of information values across ability types ensuring this holds.31 per the previous subsection, on the extent to which the instrumental payoffs to engaging differ between high- and low-ability types.
+That is, does the probability that $\Delta^{(I_D, I_S)} \ge f_t$ differ significantly between H and L types?
 We will focus on the case (BC, CK), which, as we have argued above, creates the most potential for this difference.